InsideOUT

 Artist Biography

-Andy Hatton is a Manchester-born Photographer, Director and Cinematographer, living in Nipaluna / Hobart, Australia.
+Andy is a Manchester-born Photographer, Director and Cinematographer, based in Lutruwita / Tasmania.
 With a background in fine art photography, he brings a cinematic approach to his visual storytelling.
-His personal style crosses genres, from documentary and travel to editorial and portraiture, h e finds magic in subtlety, creating atmospheric images, with focus on a poetic narrative.
-Andy's diverse portfolio includes collaborations with Apple, Olympus, National Geographic and Mercedes Benz.
+His personal style crosses genres, from documentary and travel, to editorial and portraiture.
+He finds magic in subtlety, creating atmospheric imagery with a focus on a poetic narrative.
+His diverse portfolio includes collaborations with Mercedes Benz, Olympus, National Geographic and Apple.